MobCat/Windows-95-Product-Key-Check/README.md

 You can't edit or change any of the -'s or the OEM text, you only get 3 text boxes to enter the 3 banks of the key, not one big box like the Retail install.
 So I've added a single check for the leading 0 on the mod7 and the 3rd - to error out if they are missing, it's not the cleanest but it works.<br>
 As I'v never installed OEM win 95 I did not know you couldn't change the OEM bank either so my -OEM- check is fine.
 Also makes sense why the decompile didn't check it as you can't change it in the first place.<br>
 Also can confirm the 3rd bank has to be numbers, it can't be text but it looks like I already had an error for this anyways.
 Just wanted to check if it matched the legit installer.<br>
+I also change the terminology from key type to key weight to better suite whatever this made up value is.<br>
+To get a "legit" key you want a weight of 2.0~4.0.
+There are a few 5.0 keys but most of the legit ones I have found so far are always 3.0 or 4.0 and very sometimes 2.0 but enough to me not a fluke.

 **Retail key layout and check:**<br>